moizalicious/siddhi-json-structs/README.md

             function*: '',
             paramters*: ['value1',...],
         },
-        isUnidirectional: 'true|false', // Only one 'isUnidirectional' value can be true at a time
+        isUnidirectional: true|false, // Only one 'isUnidirectional' value can be true at a time
         as: ''
     },
     on*: ''